haven1network/haven1-validator-docs/ACTIVITIES.md

 5. Please update the Haven1 team.

-6. Wait for the haven1 team to contact you before conneting to other nodes.
+6. Wait for the haven1 team to contact you before connecting to other nodes.

 ## Remove a validator

-- We will provide you with an updated `static-nodes.json` and the following information of the new validator.
+- We will provide an updated `static-nodes.json` and the following information about the new validator.
   - address
   - accountAddress
   - encodeID